Formal category theory in augmented virtual double categories

 By a \emph{(weak) Yoneda embedding} we will mean a (weak) Yoneda morphism that is full and faithful.
 All examples of Yoneda morphisms below are Yoneda embeddings.
-In \exref{uniqueness of yoneda embeddings} below we will see that the (weak) Yoneda embedding of any object is unique up to equivalence provided that it admits nullary restrictions. \begin{lemma} Let $\map\yon A{\ps A}$ be a weak Yoneda morphism.
-The object $A$ is unital (\augdefref{4.1}) if and only if both the restriction $\ps A(\yon, \yon)$ exists and $\yon$ is full and faithful (\augdefref{4.12}).
+In \cororef{uniqueness of yoneda embeddings} below we will see that (weak) Yoneda embeddings are unique up to equivalence provided that they admit nullary restrictions. \begin{lemma} Let $\map\yon A{\ps A}$ be a weak Yoneda morphism.
+The object $A$ is unital (\defref{cartesian cells}) if and only if both the restriction $\ps A(\yon, \yon)$ exists and $\yon$ is full and faithful (\defref{full and faithful morphism}).
 In that case $I_A \iso \ps A(\yon, \yon)$ so that $\cur I_A \iso \yon$. \end{lemma} It follows that if $\yon$ admits nullary restrictions (\defref{yoneda embedding}) then the unitality of $A$ is equivalent to the full and faithfulness of $\yon$. \begin{proof} The `if'"/part follows immediately from \auglemref{5.14}.
 To prove the `only if'"/part assume that $A$ is unital with horizontal unit $\hmap{I_A}AA$ and consider the cartesian cell $\eps$ that defines $I_A$ as the restriction of $\ps A$ along $\yon$ and $\map{\cur I_A}A{\ps A}$, as supplied by the Yoneda axiom (\defref{yoneda embedding}).
-Weak density of $\yon$ (\lemref{density axioms}(a)) implies that $\eps$ is weakly left Kan so that the composite $\eps \of \cocart$, where $\cocart$ denotes the weakly cocartesian cell defining $I_A$ (\auglemref{5.9}), is an invertible vertical cell $\yon \iso \cur I_A$ by the vertical pasting lemma (\lemref{vertical pasting lemma}) and \exref{vertical cells defining left Kan extensions}.
+Weak density of $\yon$ (\defref{density definition}) implies that $\eps$ is weakly left Kan so that the composite $\eps \of \cocart$, where $\cocart$ denotes the weakly cocartesian cell defining $I_A$ (\lemref{companion identities lemma}), is an invertible vertical cell $\yon \iso \cur I_A$ by \exref{Kan extensions along horizontal units}.